Lives on hold, economy in check: Gaza war tests Israel’s stamina

 At the economics conference where Lieutenant General Ashkenazi spoke, university students milled about, their semester only just beginning in late December.
 Those young reservists who had already been released were recognizable for the assault rifles slung over their shoulders, alongside their backpacks.

-Inside the lecture hall, finance officials and academics were of one mind: The Israeli economy in the coming year was looking at slower growth (and likely a recession), with higher budget deficits due to the massive cost of the war, including increased defense spending to levels not seen in decades.
+Inside the lecture hall, finance officials and academics attending the conference put on by the Aaron Institute for Economic Policy were of one mind: The Israeli economy in the coming year was looking at slower growth (and likely a recession), with higher budget deficits due to the massive cost of the war, including increased defense spending to levels not seen in decades.

 “Oct.
 7 was a transformative date for Israel. ...
 Our defense doctrine collapsed,” said Maj.
 Gen. Amos Yadlin, a former military intelligence chief, on a recent call with journalists.